Triadai/react-multiselect/README.md

 ### items

 Items to display in the list.
-Each item must contain an id and text key:value.
+Each item must contain an id property to identify the item and a text property to display in the item list.

 ### placeholder

-Text to initially display in the filter input box
+Text to initially display in the filter input box.

 ### onChange